WikstromS/familytreebrowser/README.md

 A console application dedicated to work with .json files.

 # How to use this program?
   1. Clone or download the repository to your computer.
-The .Net framework might be needed so I will add it to this repo.
+The .Net framework is needed to use this program but if you are using Windows 7 or newer it should be preinstalled.
+The framework installer is included in the repo so you can use it or download it from microsofts page.
   2. Go to familytreebrowser --> bin --> Debug --> Then press shift and right click and open command line to this directory.
   3. The commands you can use: